realpython/python-guide/docs/scenarios/web.rst

     </body>

-The next listing is our site page (`site.html`) loaded in the python app which extends `base.html`.
+The next listing is our site page (`site.html`) loaded in the Python app which extends `base.html`.
 The content block is automatically set into the corresponding block in the base.html page.

 .. code-block:: html